USU is not-for-profit organisation whose purpose is be the heart of campus life and we've been doing that since 1874.

 Acknowledgement of Country

 USU’s Acknowledgement of Country in its short form is as follows: The USU would like to acknowledge the Gadigal people of the Eora Nation, upon whose stolen land we meet today.
 The USU recognises that this land was never terra nullius — the land belonging to these peoples was never ceded, given up, bought or sold.
-The USU must consult with the community and centre Indigenous voices and experiences in all that we do.
+The USU must consult with the community and consider Indigenous voices and experiences in all that we do.
 We pay our respects to Aboriginal Elders past, present and emerging, and we extend this acknowledgement to any other Aboriginal and Torres Strait Islander people here with us today.